dsp-jetpack/JetPack/doc/deployment_guide.md

 # If set to false, Nova uses the storage local to the compute.
 enable_rbd_nova_backend=true

+# Set the glance backend.
+Vaules are file, rbd, swift or cinder
+glance_backend=rbd

 # Set to false to disable fencing
 enable_fencing=true